 - Visceral – The most common, this type of cancer is on the spleen, the heart and the lining of the heart.
 It is the most serious of the three.
 From 45% to 51% of the visceral hemangiosarcoma are found on the spleen.

-Presentation in Dogs
+Presentation in of Hemangiosarcoma in Dogs

 Hemangiosarcoma tumors grow internally so there is very little warning of the disease until the symptoms become severe.
 Once the tumors begin invading the blood vessels, it can cause severe hemorrhaging into the abdominal or, sometimes, the chest (thoracic) cavity.
 Unfortunately, it isn’t until the disease has reached this point that symptoms start to present themselves.
 Symptoms may include the following: